-Conclusion: the effects of technology on the quality of life seem to be temporary, while the effects on required resources seem to last.
+Conclusion: objectively, the effects of technology on the quality of life are lasting.
+But subjectively, as they become the new norm, the effects are mostly temporary, while the effects on required resources seem to last.

 Against the above, you can argue that lives are permanently improved through certain technologies, especially regarding the medical domain.
 Antibiotics have saved many lives, and I wouldn't want to give that technology back (to, uhm, the universe or who or whatever is behind all this, if at all).

 But perhaps consider the following: do you ever wake up crying that you won't live to be 200 years, even though it may be like that in the future?
 Or do you praise yourself lucky every morning that your life expectancy is 80 years instead of 40, as it was perhaps just centuries ago?
 Likely you don't.
 But you do feel grateful if you exceed the current life expectancy -- because you've been given more than the average person.

 Why?
 Happiness, or quality of life, seems to be determined by the comparison of your life to that of the people around you, what you see on television, etc., and most importantly, by the comparison to other people who live now, not 1000 years ago nor in the future.